regev-lab/PyIGV/README.md

 - `alignments`: List of Alignment objects to visualize
 - `title` (optional): Title for the plot.
 If not provided, defaults to "Alignments"
 - `pdf` (optional): PdfPages object for saving to PDF
-- `truncate` (optional): If True, removes insertions from display and shows them as numbered purple boxes
+- `truncate` (optional): If True (default), removes insertions from display and shows them as numbered purple boxes.
+Set to False to show full alignments.
 - `return_fig` (optional): If True, returns the Figure object instead of None

 **Returns:**